EnhongLiu/MilkBot_EndPoint/README.md

 | 2               | 65       | 34.9        |
 | 3               | 60       | 42.1        |

-Tip: If your data is stored in Excel or CSV format and follow the same format as above, you can use the script `read_in_data.py` to read and convert it into the required JSON format.
+Tip: If your data is stored in Excel or CSV format and follow the same format as above, you can use the script [`read_in_data.py`](https://github.com/EnhongLiu/MilkBot_EndPoint/blob/00fd1139b6e84cf5b169f7a0d2bee25978738869/read_in_data.py), modifying certain sections to fit your need, to read and convert it into the required JSON format.

 ## 2. Endpoint Usage